 Encountering God at St. Joseph

 We see throughout the story of the Jewish people (recorded in the Old Testament) that God wants us to encounter Him, not only individually, but as a larger community.
-We see in their story that God wants us to experience Him individually but also in the context of a community.
 Here at St. Joseph, we experience God as a community continually each Sunday during the liturgy (Mass), but we also have special times set aside that are focused intentionally on encountering God as a community.
 Please read below to learn more about the times we encounter God as a community here at St. Joseph.

 Adult Faith Formation